 - Roll Call to Confirm a Quorum - Public Comment Period - 1.
-Consideration of the Minutes of the May 9, 2022, RFP Meeting to Open Responses for Landscaping and Irrigation Maintenance Services (provided under separate cover) - 2.
+Consideration of the Minutes of the May 9, 2022, RFP Meeting to Open Responses for Landscaping and Irrigation Maintenance Services - 2.
 Consideration of the Minutes of the June 21, 2022, Board of Supervisors' Meeting